TELLING TALES – A COMMUNITY STITCH PROJECT

 Telling Tales was a community stitch project led by artists Jo Fife and Sera Waters, in collaboration with Walkway Gallery Bordertown and The Riddoch Arts & Cultural Centre.
 It provided an opportunity for anyone with links to our beautiful region to share insights, knowledge, tales from past happenings, family histories, regional species, weather events or mysteries via the medium of stitch, to become part of a unique collaborative artwork.

-This artwork, painstakingly constructed by Fife and Waters, is now on display in the foyer of The Riddoch.
+This artwork, painstakingly constructed by Fife and Waters, is now on display in the foyer of The Riddoch and can also be viewed online.

 There are stories about losing gum boots in the mud, neighbours who contributed to the communities and lives around them, memories of attending local schools, children describing their favourite places to go when they are happy or sad, the stories that connect Boandik peoples to this place, and grandfathers who built a road between Bordertown and Kingston.
 Overwhelmingly the stories are about families, connection to place and generational memories.